-WATER QUALITY FORCAST FOR 2014
+WATER QUALITY FORCAST FOR 2015

 Legislative committees and NC voters have asked "why are there good and bad water quality years"?
 Is water quality improving or degrading in the Neuse Basin, which had massive fish kills in the 1990's?
-High nitrate fluxes and bad or good water quality years correlate with the ENSO (EI Nino - warm and La Nina - cold) 3-5 year oscillations modulated by the North Atlantic Oscillation (3 to 6 months).
+High nitrate fluxes and bad or good water quality years correlate with the ENSO (El Nino - warm and La Nina - cold) 3-5 year oscillations modulated by the North Atlantic Oscillation (3 to 6 months).
 To compare water quality between different years, similar climatic states must be compared.
 This is why long term high resolution data sets like the RiverNet program are important and need to be continued.
-There are two indications that water quality conditions in the Neuse are not getting better so that high resolution monitoring needs to continue.
-The average nitrate concentrations in the basin have increased over the past decade in a stepwise fashion (Figure 4).
-Concentrations were lower prior to 2005, increased from 2005 to 2009, and then have increased again in the 2010 to 2014 period.
-The large nitrate flux of 2010 in the Neuse Basin was associated with a strong El Nino event in the Pacific Ocean, and with increased discharge in the basin (Figure 5).
-The cold climate phases show better water quality conditions and lower discharge levels, so the climate oscillation effects are well illustrated by comparing the discharge, nitrate flux, and El Nino Index (Figures 5).
-Basin wide fluxes during neutral phases have increased since 2006, indicating the importance of these ongoing monitoring efforts.
+There are two indications that water quality conditions in the Neuse are getting better and high resolution monitoring needs to continue to document these trends.
+The average nitrate concentrations in the basin increased up to 2010 and have been decreasing since in a stepwise fashion (Figure 4).
+Concentrations were lower prior to 2005, increased from 2005 to 2009, and then have decreased since 2010 The large nitrate flux of 2010 in the Neuse Basin was associated with a strong El Nino event in the Pacific Ocean, and with increased discharge in the basin (Figure 5).
+During the winter of 2014 flux of nitrate decreased because the NAO was in a positive phase while ENSO was in a weak warm phase.
+If the ENSO continues to weaken in the Pacific water quality should be good in the Neuse Estuary this summer.